Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

 **Interaction Class Usage:**

-To retrieve data associated with a specific interaction between two polyhedra, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
-This information is then used within simulation computations to accurately model interactions between polyhedra, considering the interaction type.
+The class's attributes identify the cells, positions, and interaction type of a given contact, which simulation computations then use to model that contact accurately.

-These interactions are used as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
-The interactions are populated within the ``nbh_polyhedron`` operator and subsequently processed in the ``contact_polyhedron`` operator.
+Interactions are the unit of intra-node parallelization, on both ``CPU`` and (upcoming) ``GPU`` implementations.
+They are built by the ``nbh_polyhedron`` operator and then processed by ``contact_polyhedron``.

-In summary, the ``exaDEM::Interaction`` class provides a crucial data structure for managing interactions between polyhedra and drivers within DEM simulations.
-By storing information such as cell numbers, positions, and interaction types, it enables precise modeling of physical interactions between simulated objects.

 **Grid Of Interactions:**

-In ``ExaDEM``, interactions are stored in the form of a grid of cells (AOSOA), the cell (SOA) then containing a ``GridExtraDynamicDataStorageT``, i.e. a data structure similar to a vector of ``Interactions`` + particle information vector.
-This data structure facilitates the migration of information between ``MPI`` processes when the interaction is considered to be always active (i.e. the two polyhedra are always in contact from one time step to the next).
-For more details in code, see `src/polyhedra/include/exaDEM/interaction/grid_cell_interaction.hpp` and the ``extra_storage`` package in ``ExaNBody``.
+Interactions are stored in a grid of cells (an Array-of-Structures-of-Arrays): each cell (a Structure of Arrays) holds a ``GridExtraDynamicDataStorageT``, essentially a vector of ``Interaction``\ s paired with a vector of particle information.
+This layout makes it straightforward to migrate interaction data between ``MPI`` processes for interactions considered always active (i.e. the two polyhedra stay in contact from one time step to the next).
+See `src/interaction/include/exaDEM/interaction/grid_cell_interaction.hpp` and the ``extra_storage`` package in ``ExaNBody`` for details.

 **Classifier:**

-To improve the implementation of kernels linked to ``GPU`` interactions, ``exaDEM`` relies on the `classifier` class, which sorts all interactions by type in an ``SOA``, so that several kernels can be launched, each dealing with the same type of interaction.
-The aim is to limit instruction divergence between ``GPU`` threads.
+To make ``GPU`` kernels for interactions more efficient, ``exaDEM`` also relies on the ``Classifier`` class, which sorts interactions by type into a Structure of Arrays, so that each kernel launch handles a single interaction type -- reducing instruction divergence between ``GPU`` threads.
+See :ref:`exadem_views_interactions_classifier` in the Developer Guide for a full description of ``Classifier`` and the ``View`` mechanism it's built on.

-It's important to point out that this data structure complements the interaction grid.
-The main idea is to classify and unclassify interaction information as long as the data has not changed (``cell migration``, ``move particle``, ``IO``).
-To achieve this, we use two operators: ``classify`` and ``unclassify``.
+This ``Classifier`` complements the interaction grid rather than replacing it: interactions are moved into it (``classify_interactions``) and back out of it (``unclassify_interactions``) only when the underlying data actually changes (cell migration, particle motion, I/O); otherwise they stay classified across time steps.

-Using the classifier is currently the default strategy in exaDEM for spheres and polyhedra.
+Using the classifier is currently exaDEM's default strategy for both spheres and polyhedra.

 Fragmentation Feature
 ^^^^^^^^^^^^^^^^^^^^^